mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 SET autocommit=1|0
 ```

-Session commands that are 2²⁴ - 1 bytes or longer are not supported and
+Prior to MaxScale 2.3.0, session commands that were 2²⁴ - 1 bytes or longer were
-cause the session to be closed.
+not supported and caused the session to be closed.

 There is a possibility for misbehavior.
 If `USE mytable` is executed in one of
 the slaves and fails, it may be due to replication lag rather than the database